Learn / Blog / Article

-Online businesses may be able to identify which page features are working to your advantage and what is getting prospects to add products to their wishlists and shopping carts.
+Here, you may be able to identify which page features are working to your advantage and what’s getting prospects to add products to their wishlists and shopping carts.
 This stage is also where a new marketing channel may enter the journey: the email list (which you can use to capture the addresses of people who are interested, but not ready to commit).

 Stage 4: purchase